 - 1 The method of comparing metrics on a same-site basis is a common practice within the retail industry, as it controls for variability in performance results tied to site acquisitions, dispositions and partial year operations.
 Kimco's same-site direct and indirect energy consumption metric is derived from indicator G4-EN3, whereby total Scope 1 and 2 energy consumption is adjusted to control for the effects of acquisitions, dispositions and partial-year operations. - 2 Metric includes documented lighting retrofit, lighting control enhancement, tenant submetering and irrigation control enhancement projects taking place during the reporting period.
 It does not include projects of this type completed in prior years, and does not include a range of other capital and operating projects for which improved sustainability was a related benefit (e.g. roofing replacement incorporating reflective membrane materials). - 3 Common area energy consumption represents a sub-set of total Scope 1 and 2 energy consumption reflected in indicator G4-EN3, excluding energy consumption associated with vacant tenant spaces and other categories.
 Energy consumption in the common area represents a primary focus of Kimco's sustainable property improvement initiatives, as this is the portion of shopping center properties in direct operational control of the organization.
 Baseline energy data for the organization was first collected in 2011.
-From 2014-2016, common area energy use decreased largely due to the impact of equipment efficiency upgrades and improved operating practices. - 4 Common area water consumption represents a sub-set of total Scope 1 and 2 domestic water supply withdrawals reflected in indicator G4-EN8, excluding withdrawals associated with other areas of each shopping center property.
+In 2014 and 2015, common area energy use decreased largely due to the impact of equipment efficiency upgrades and improved operating practices. - 4 Common area water consumption represents a sub-set of total Scope 1 and 2 domestic water supply withdrawals reflected in indicator G4-EN8, excluding withdrawals associated with other areas of each shopping center property.
 Water consumption in the common area represents a primary focus of Kimco's sustainable property improvement initiatives, as this is the portion of shopping center properties in direct operational control of the organization.
 Baseline water data was first collected in 2012, but was determined to be unreliable following a third-party verification effort.
-In 2016, common area water consumption increased primarily due to dry weather conditions and the need for landscape irrigation. - 5 Average energy savings are calculated by evaluating absolute common area energy consumption for a property before and after installation of Kimco's proprietary Property Gateway System.
+In 2015, common area water consumption decreased due to a variety of factors including improved operating practices, drought-response efforts in the western U.S., and transitions to ground waterwell sources. - 5 Average energy savings are calculated by evaluating absolute common area energy consumption for a property before and after installation of Kimco's proprietary Property Gateway System.
 The average statistic is derived by comparing savings across the sub-set of properties experiencing a Gateway installation.
 Although not directly comparable to G4-EN6, a portion of the savings identified in this indicator results from the Gateway initiative. - 6 Waste diversion is directly calculated from indicator G4-EN23, and represents the proportion of waste recycled to total waste (waste-to-landfill and waste recycled).
 For the purposes of Kimco's waste reporting, incineration by municipalities and other municipal disposition methods are classified as "landfill."
 The vast majority of waste collected as a result of Kimco's management efforts is generated by tenants, but total waste collected is not inclusive of all tenants as some are responsible for their own waste disposition programs. - 7 Solar energy production is directly measured by utility-grade metering of rooftop photovoltaic (PV) systems.
 Kimco owns and manages rooftop solar installations at six shopping center properties, supplying power directly to tenants at those locations.
-From 2012 to 2016, no new PV systems were installed.
-The increase in energy production in 2016 resulted from mild winter weather and minimal operational downtime.
+From 2012 to 2015, no new PV systems were installed.
+The increase in energy production from 2014 to 2015 resulted from abnormally low production in 2014 due to weather conditions and unscheduled interruptions to system operations.